Snickdx/algo-reference/docs/dynamic.md

 ### Algorithm

-The amount of coins needed for amount j at level i is determined in 3 cases:
+The amount of coins needed for amount j at level i is determined in 4 cases:

-1. 0 if i or j is 0
+1. 0 if j is 0 (amount to make is 0 so we do not need any coins)
+2. \(\infty\) if i is 0 ( no coins to choose from so we use infinity to indicate that is not possible to make the amount.)
-2. The number of coins in the previous level if the new coin value is more than the amount j.
+3. The number of coins in the previous level if the new coin value is more than the amount j.
-3. 1 + num coins for the amount after subtracting the new coin value.
+4. The smaller between 1 + num coins to make the amount minus the new coin value and the solution in the previous level, if the new coin value is less than the amount.

 Let's model the algorithm mathematically.
 Let's have a 2 dimensional matrix C, each element would have two coordinates associated with it, the vertical axis represents the level (1¢ only , 1¢ & 5¢, 1¢, 5¢ & 7¢) while the horizontal axis represents the amount (0 - 12) just like the table above.
 Therefore the value in C at level i for amount j is given by:

 \[ C[i][j] = \begin{cases}
-      0 & i, j\leq 0 \\
+      0 & j = 0 \\
+      \infty & i = 0 \\
       C[i-1][j] &  j \lt V[i] \\
       min(C[i-1][j], 1 + C[i][j - V[i]]) & V[i] \leq j
    \end{cases}